PhD Costs and Funding

 The College of Engineering is pleased to support the GEM Fellowship program by offering a generous award to recipients in the GEM MS Engineering Fellowship Program.
 A few select applicants will be eligible for an award which augments the GEM contribution to the fellowship and will help to defray your overall cost of attendance in the MS program at CMU.

-The application cycle for these three programs are July 1 – November 15.
+The application cycle for these three programs is July 1 – November 15.

 GAANN PhD Fellowship: AIS - Transportation and Water